jianyuchenxyz/setup_p/README.md

-# Ubuntu Desktop Automated Setup
+# Ubuntu Server Automated Setup

-NOTE: These steps were tested on [Ubuntu 20.04 Desktop](https://ubuntu.com/download/desktop).
+NOTE: These steps were tested on [Ubuntu 20.04 Server](https://ubuntu.com/download/server).

-These steps are an _attempt_ to build the entire Ubuntu Desktop environment from a fresh install.
+These steps are an _attempt_ to build the entire Ubuntu Server environment from a fresh install.
 The end state is an environment that uses _suckless software_ and its derivatives.

 Base installation version: